 Situated not far from Prague Castle, Klasterni Pivovar is the restaurant/brewery located at the Strahov Monastery and where we found (what we considered to be) the best beer in Prague.
 They have a very diverse, yet seasonal, beer menu.
 I had the cool, crisp wheat and Sam went for the special dark lager.
 Not exactly the cheapest pivo in the city, but oh-so-worth the trek and the slightly higher price tag.

 Want someone else to guide you to some of Prague’s microbreweries and traditional Czech pubs?
-Check out this popular 1.5-hour Prague Beer Tour.
+Check out this popular 1.5-hour Prague Brewery Tour.

 U Fleků Brewery & Restaurant